Sonu-35/salary-tracker-using-MySQL/README.md

     PRIMARY KEY(id)
 ) ENGINE = INNODB;

--- Inserting dummy data into the 'workers' table INSERT INTO workers (first_name, last_name, hourly_pay, salary, JOB) VALUES ("san", "FE", 50000, NULL, "FE"),
-       ("san", "BE", 100000, NULL, "BE"),
-       ("san", "ryuu", 200000, NULL, "FS");

--- Selecting all data from the 'workers' table
-SELECT * FROM workers;

--- Updating data in the 'workers' table
-UPDATE workers
-SET hourly_pay = 51000
-WHERE id = 1;

--- Selecting all data from the 'workers' table after update SELECT * FROM workers;

--- Updating all data in the 'workers' table
-UPDATE workers
-SET hourly_pay = hourly_pay + 1;

--- Selecting all data from the 'workers' table after update SELECT * FROM workers;

--- Deleting data from the 'workers' table
-DELETE FROM workers
-WHERE id = 3;

--- Selecting all data from the 'workers' table after delete SELECT * FROM workers;

 -- Creating the 'expenses' table
 CREATE TABLE expenses (
     id INT NOT NULL AUTO_INCREMENT,